-One of the big new additions to iOS 14 is expected to be support for 5G wireless technology.
-Of course, it still is early in the 5G game because mobile carriers are still building out their networks.
-However, that hasn’t kept smartphone makers from releasing devices equipped with 5G support — with a premium price tag to go along with the new feature even though 5G support currently doesn’t benefit very many people due to the lack of 5G networks.
+The iOS 14 is widely expected to support 5G technology.
+It still is early in the 5G game because mobile carriers are still building out their networks.
+That hasn’t kept smartphone makers from releasing devices equipped with 5G support — with a premium price tag.

-One feature many Apple users would like to see is the ability to insert links into emails without simply copying and pasting the entire link.
-This would make sense from a business standpoint since more and more people are using their iPhones for work purposes and tasks.
-This feature could be added both in Apple’s own Mail app and in third-party email apps like Gmail.
+The ability to insert links into emails without copying and pasting the entire link is another feature high on our wishlist.
+This would make sense from a business standpoint.
+More and more people are using their iPhones for work purposes and tasks.
+Apple could add this feature in its own Mail app and in third-party email apps like Gmail.

 The company would also do well to tweak its spam calls filter.
-The setting called “Silence Unknown Callers” sends any caller not in your list of contacts to voicemail without actually ringing the phone.
-However, it isn’t very practical because everyone gets some calls from numbers that aren’t in their contacts, and not all of these calls are junk.
-Some mobile carriers are offering their own spam call filters, but Apple could improve this feature by offering a number of options so you aren’t stock with all or nothing.
+The setting called “Silence Unknown Callers” sends any caller not in your contact list to voicemail without actually ringing the phone.
+It isn’t practical because everyone gets some calls from numbers that aren’t in their contacts, and not all of these calls are junk.
+Some carriers are offering their own spam call filters.
+But Apple could improve this feature by offering a number of options so you don’t get stuck with all or nothing.

 We would also expect iOS 14 to offer more augmented-reality features.
-Apple has been working on its AR features and ARKit for quite some time, but next year could be a great time to introduce even more AR features, possibly even with a new device like those AR glasses the company has long been rumored to be working on.
+Apple has been working on its AR features and ARKit for quite some time.
+But this year could be a great time to introduce even more AR features, possibly even with a new device like those AR glasses the company has long been rumored to be working on.

 Update to development process for iOS 14

-There’s no denying that iOS 13 was a seriously botched version of the mobile operating system, and Apple wants to prevent a repeat of that issue with iOS 14 this year.
-It was reported in November that Software chief Craig Federighi was overhauling the testing and development process for iOS 14 so that developers can spot issues quickly before new versions make it into the public release.
+There’s no denying that iOS 13 was a seriously botched version of the mobile operating system.
+Apple wants to prevent a repeat of that issue with iOS 14 this year.
+Apple’s software chief Craig Federighi is overhauling the testing and development process for iOS 14 so that developers can spot issues quickly before new versions make it into the public release.
 But just how well will this process work?

-Citing sources familiar with the planned changes for the iOS 14 development process, Bloomberg said the changes were announced at an internal meeting with Apple’s software developers.
+Citing sources familiar with the matter, Bloomberg said in November that the changes were announced at an internal meeting with Apple’s software developers.
 The new strategy will require developers to make sure each update or daily build will disable features that are buggy or unfinished by default.
-Developers can then enable the features selectively through a new process and settings menu Apple is calling Flags, which will enable them to isolate impacts from each individual feature and determine which ones are causing problems.
+Developers can then enable features selectively through a new process and settings menu Apple is calling Flags.
+It will enable them to isolate impacts from each individual feature and determine which ones are causing problems.